e-xtrategy/cordova-plugin-ios-disable-non-exempt-encryption/README.md

 # cordova-plugin-ios-disable-non-exempt-encryption

-This plugin will set the `ITSAppUsesNonExemptEncryption` key to `false` in your *-Info.plist file
+Sets the `ITSAppUsesNonExemptEncryption` key to `false` in *-Info.plist file of your cordova iOS app